Skip to content

 for the AMD Fortran compiler.

-When running the program you will see that even though the 6 different loop orderings produce the same result, the time needed to compile the matrix-matrix product is very different and those differences would be even more pronounced with bigger matrices (which you can do after the session on using Slurm).
+When running the program you will see that even though the 6 different loop orderings produce the same result, the time needed to compute the matrix-matrix product is very different and those differences would be even more pronounced with bigger matrices (which you can do after the session on using Slurm).

 The exercise also shows that not all codes are equal even if they produce a result of the same quality.
 The six different loop orderings run at very different speed, and none of our simple implementations can beat a good library, in this case the BLAS library included in LibSci.
+The optimal variants are also different for C and Fortran as the matrix elements are stored in a different order in memory.

 The results with the Cray Fortran compiler are particularly interesting.
 The result for the BLAS library is slower which we do not yet understand, but it also turns out that for four of the six loop orderings we get the same result as with the BLAS library DGEMM routine.
 It looks like the compiler simply recognized that this was code for a matrix-matrix multiplication and replaced it with a call to the BLAS library.
 The Fortran 90 matrix multiplication is also replaced by a call of the DGEMM routine.
 To confirm all this, unload the cray-libsci module and try to compile again and you will see five error messages about not being able to find DGEMM.
+If you don't want the Cray Fortran compiler to recognise patterns that it can replace with library routines, add the -h nopattern flag to the command line:

 Compilation of a program 3: A hybrid MPI/OpenMP program